PedroMiguel424/benjvi.github.io/_posts/2021-09-11-honduras-trip-1.markdown

 The next day, we set out to drive across the country to the island of Roatan.
 This is a long drive, and several stops are required.
 It should also be noted that careful attention as well as a judicious amount of defensiveness is advisable on the roads in Honduras.

-The first stop is in the town of Siquetepeque, for delicious coffee and *pie de limon* and *pastel de tres leches*.
+The first stop is in the town of Siguatepeque, for delicious coffee and *pie de limon* and *pastel de tres leches*.

 ![tres leches picture]({{site.url}}/img/hn/treslechesycafe.jpg)